dispatchrun/dispatch-proto/README.md

     ...
 ```

-To obtain an API key, follow the instructions to [sign up for Dispatch][signup].
+To obtain an API key, follow the instructions to [sign up for Dispatch][signup] 🚀.

 ## Dispatching Calls to Functions